danvk/boggle-paper/paper/content.typ

 currently sold by Hasbro.
 Competitors shake up 16 dice to form a 4x4 grid of letters.
 The goal is to find as many words as possible in three minutes.
-Letters can be connected up, down, left, right and diagonally, and words need not be found in a straight line.
+Letters can be connected up, down, left, right and diagonally, and words need not be arranged in a straight line.
 The same die cannot be used twice in a word.
 Longer words count for more points (3/4 letters=1 point, 5=2, 6=3, 7=5, 8+=11 points).

+// TODO: add a visual of finding a word

 Finding all the words on a Boggle board has become a classic computer programming problem.
 It is often assigned in classes, used as an